top of page

 Abstract.
 This paper sheds light on the impact of investor worries about climate change on the pricing of emission (carbon-intensive) and clean (low-emission) stocks.
 We estimate the carbon risk premium in a cross-section of over 4,800 firms in 21 countries.
 We do not find evidence of a carbon risk premium when investor worries about climate change are low.
 Moreover, the carbon premium is significant for medium-high quantiles of the return distribution when investors’ worries are high.
 Overall, our results are consistent with an interpretation that non-worried investors are not demanding compensation for their exposure to carbon emission risk.

-Global Risk and Ambiguity in the determination of CDS Spreads
+Decoding News: How Media Risk and Ambiguity Shape CDS Spreads

 Abstract.
-We construct a daily time series of several types of global risks and related ambiguity using news about risk published by major international newspapers.
+We construct a daily time series of perceived global risk and ambiguity using news published by major international newspapers.
 We propose a novel approach to measure ambiguity.
-First, we perform topic modelling on risk-related news.
-Then, we compute the ambiguity of a given topic as the expected volatility of probabilities based on the latent Dirichlet allocation (LDA) algorithm.
-Next, we empirically test the prediction that global risks and related ambiguity have explanatory power of credit default swap (CDSs) spreads.
-We find that an increase in ambiguity leads to a decrease in CDS spreads of up to 10 bps.
-Conversely, an increase in risk is associated with an increase in CDS spreads.
+First, we perform topic modeling on risk-related news to identify different sources of uncertainty.
+The ambiguity of a given topic is computed as the expected volatility of the probability that different newspapers discuss that topic.
+Next, we empirically test whether perceived global risks and ambiguity can explain credit default swap (CDS) spreads.
+We find that higher perceived ambiguity (risk) is associated with decreased (increased) CDS spreads of up to 5.9 (4.9) bps.

 Work in Progress